dgolbourn/pcraft/README.md

 I made this Minecraft server so my son and I can play Minecraft, with various mods and so on.

+This project is indebted to the fine work of [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server) and [minecraft-spot-pricing](https://github.com/vatertime/minecraft-spot-pricing).

 It deploys to AWS a Fabric Java Minecraft server with mods.
 The cloud infrastructure uses auto scaling and spot pricing to keep things affordable.
 The server also features a file server for downloading the requisite Resource Packs and Mods to your client.
 The server also has installed Minecraft administration tools [mcrcon](https://github.com/Tiiffi/mcrcon) and [MCA Selector](https://github.com/Querz/mcaselector) to keep things tidy.

 The selection of mods I've chosen is inspired by the desire to track the look and feel of [Hermitcraft](https://hermitcraft.com/).